anatom3000/Functional/guide.md

 Each box allows you to enter a mathematical formula, for instance `1`, `3 + t` or `5 * sin(t + 90) + 2`
 The "Amount" specifies the number of copies the tool should place.

-"Start t" and "End t" sets bounds for `t`.
+"Start t" and "End t" set bounds for `t`.
 Formulas can be parameterized by `t` to change the properties for each copy.
 For instance, if you set "Amount" to `5`, "Start t" to `10.0` and "End t" to `20.0`, the first copy will have `t = 10.0`, the second copy will have `t = 12.0`, and so on.
 Note that this range is exclusive, the "End t" value will never be reached: the last copy will have `t = 18.0` instead of `t = 20.0`.

 > For some example presets, check the folder at the top right.
 You can also save your own presets too (see Buttons).